kelu124/un0rick/porting_up5k.md

 # Looking for Verilog help

+## Objective

+The aim of this is to build the skeleton of a Non Destructive Testing (NDT) tool for the lit3rick board, acquiring fast signals (around 5-10MHz) and making those available to the user of the board.
+The target user is maker/academedic/student.

+It would be important to obtain this skeleton/boilerplate so to open the way to more open-source fpga code, and avoid relying on the closed, proprietary toolchain from the fpga maker.

+All in all, the code aims at supporting research for NDT ultrasound with an open-source platform, whose hardware already exists.

 ## Why I need help ?

 I am looking for someone proficient in Verilog to write a Verilog boilerplate using the open toolchain.
 It is centered around a up5k open-source board, designed to be used in conjunction with a rapsberry pi, that has to acquire 200us worth of signal on a trigger.
 Data is to be stored in RAM, and made available through SPI.